drizopoulos/jm_and_lm/README.md

 - `AoValve_analysis.R` an R script file that
     + loads the simulated Aortic Valve dataset, and
-    + does all analysis presented in Section 4 of the paper and Section 1 of the supplementary material in this simulated data sets, producing the corresponding tables and figures (namely, Figures 2-3 in the main paper, and Table 1-3 in the supplementary material).
+    + does all analysis presented in Section 4 of the paper and Section 1 of the supplementary material in this simulated dataset, producing the corresponding tables and figures (namely, Figures 2-3 in the main paper, and Table 1-3 in the supplementary material).

-- `AoValve_CV.R` an R script file that does produces the cross-validates AUC and PE measures in the simulated data set (Table 1 of main paper).
+- `AoValve_CV.R` an R script file that produces the cross-validated AUC and PE measures in the simulated data set (Table 1 of main paper).

 The folder `Simulation` has the following contents: